Goldenrod (showboat): Historic Riverboat Preservation Association

+Damage and Destruction

-In 2015 the hull buckled when the vessel ended up on uneven land after river levels dropped suddenly while it was being moved to the riverbank.
+In 2015, the hull buckled when the vessel ended up on uneven land after river levels dropped suddenly while she was being moved to the riverbank.

 With insufficient funds to save the ship, the Historic Riverboat Preservation Association decided to save the pilothouse and as much of the interior furnishings as possible for incorporation into museum displays.
-Work on removing interior furnishings proceeded on Saturdays and Sundays from that point until 31 March 2016.
+Work on removing interior furnishings such as chandeliers, gilded mirrors, and photographs proceeded on Saturdays and Sundays from that point until 31 March 2016.
 On 1 April 2016, the vessel was given to the owners of the dock where she was moored.

-While the vessel's fate rests with dock owners, Jacob Medford believes the vessel will end up as scrap.
+In May 2017, the boat was stuck on a sandbar and took on about 7 feet of water as river levels rose.

-Goldenrod was destroyed by fire in late 2017.
+Goldenrod was destroyed by fire on 21 October 2017 and the remnants were sold for scrap.

 Famous entertainers

 Several notable entertainers have performed on Goldenrod, including Red Skelton, Pearl Bailey, Cab Calloway and Bob Hope.

 Goldenrod served as an inspiration for Edna Ferber's novel Show Boat.